panpf/zoomimage/docs/wiki/scale.md

 ### Keyboard scale

-ZoomImage supports scaling images through the keyboard, and the following keys are registered by
+ZoomImage supports scaling images through the keyboard, supports both short press and long press operations.
+And the following keys are registered by default:
-default:

-* scale in: Key.ZoomIn, Key.Equals + meta/ctrl
+* scale in: Key.ZoomIn, Key.Equals + (meta/ctrl)/alt, Key.DirectionUp + (meta/ctrl)/alt
-* scale out: Key.ZoomOut, Key.Minus + meta/ctrl
+* scale out: Key.ZoomOut, Key.Minus + (meta/ctrl)/alt, Key.DirectionDown + (meta/ctrl)/alt

 Since the keyboard zoom function must rely on focus, and focus management is very complex, it is not enabled by default.
 You need to actively configure and request focus, as follows: